-BBL 300 History of Israel (OT) 4 quarter units/40 clock hours
+BBL 300 History of Israel (OT)

 Few nations in the age of man have experienced such a dynamic, turbulent, or influential history as the nation of Israel.
 This study brings to life the people and the environment that contributed to the history of Israel.
 It covers the periods from Adam to Abraham to Moses to David to Isaiah to the intermediate period to Jesus Christ.